Hacker Rates 12 Hacking Scenes In Movies And TV | How Real Is It?

 Today, Keren’s TED talk is still one of TED’s most watched talks on the topic of security and hacking.
 Keren holds a CISSP certification and a Masters in Security Studies, and is a senior researcher at the Interdisciplinary Cyber Research Center at Tel Aviv University.
 Keren is the founder of Israel’s largest security research community event, BSidesTLV, part of the global SecurityBSides movement, and the Leading Cyber Ladies, a global professional network for Women in Cyber Security.

-Cyber Security in the Age of COVID-19.
+Cyber Security in the New Age.
 Cyber criminals have adapted to the new reality – what about you?
-The COVID-19 crisis has changed the way we do business, and criminals have quickly adapted to the new reality.
+Recent disruption has changed the way we do business, and criminals have quickly adapted to the new reality.
 Home has become the new office, and organizations that once feared the cloud have now rushed on, in order to maintain business as usual in these unprecedented times.
 Keren Elazari, TED speaker, security analyst, and friendly hacker walks you through the new realities of cyber security challenges, and shared trends, predictions and strategies to build resilience.
 Learn how future-forward organizations are changing their security strategy to stay ahead of the challenge.
 This talk will be a fast journey into the new realities of cyber security threats, cyber hygiene and staying safe at home, at work, and with our families.
 From Zoom Bombing to Account takeovers, through Ransomware and Phishing, we’ll shed light on emerging security threats, attacker’s techniques, and practical ideas on how to build a safe future for any type of organization.

 The Future of Cyber Security – From a Friendly Hacker's Perspective.
 Cybersecurity is no longer about protecting secrets.
 It's about our way of life that relies on digital technology, everywhere – from clouds to smartphones, from sensors to webcams, to stock markets and so much more.
 Complicating matters more, today’s cyber criminals are innovating just as fast as the digitally innovative organizations they attack.
 In this environment, are you and your organization thinking about what's next?
 This talk we’ll inspire executives and techies to act on what matters most.
 We’ll shed light on emerging security threats, new attack vectors and techniques; discover what we can learn from friendly hackers and how to work with them – and talk about practical ideas on how executives can make a difference in their organizations.
 We’ll discuss the future workforce and business challenges in this space and how to foster more diversity in cybersecurity.
 Finally, we’ll look at the future of cybersecurity and learn why resilience will be defined not just by our efforts to balance technology’s benefits against the risks it brings with it, but by how we evolve our paradigms about security, privacy and digital access.